Bad bots are a waste of server resources and can skew Google Analytics data.

 Wordfence's Live Traffic report shows you all bots hitting your website in real-time.
-Here, you can determine whether there are suspicious bots hitting your site.
+Google their hostnames and research whether other people are reporting them as a bot bot.

 I hope this guide was helpful and that you’re able to block those pesky bots!
 If you have any questions whatsoever, leave me a comment below and I will get back to you as soon as I can.